 What are short chain fatty acids?

 Short chain fatty acids (SCFAs) are substances which are released when your good bacteria digests fibre in your gut.
 SCFAs make your gut more acidic, which in turn promotes the growth of good bacteria, thereby, supporting healthy gut microbial composition.

 Your gut bacteria mainly produce the SCFAs acetate, butyrate and propionate.
 These SCFAs have other health benefits, besides balancing bacterial levels within the gut, such as:

 Believe it or not, studies have shown that consuming sufficient daily fibre helps maintaining healthy digestive functions, through mechanisms involving increased production of the SCFA, butyrate.

 Healthy weight management and blood sugar balance

 As you’ve seen, having a well-balanced bacteria produces a healthy variety of SCFAs – and, one of the wonderful results is maintaining a healthy weight.
 SCFAs have shown to support both healthy blood sugar stability and the balance of hunger and satiety hormones.
-Healthy blood sugar stability is a major determinant of healthy weight status, while the added effect of regulating hunger hormones and helping you to feel fuller for longer.
+Healthy blood sugar stability is a major determinant of healthy weight status, while the added effect of helping you to feel fuller for longer.
 In fact, one study demonstrated that increasing SCFAs through daily prebiotic fibre consumption resulted in a direct improvement in appetite along with maintaining a normal energy consumption.

 Research has shown that increased SCFA levels, such as acetate, are correlated with healthful markers of heart health, such as blood lipids.

 How to Balance Gut Bacteria and Boost Your SCFAs!

 As mentioned earlier, a high fibre diet is one of the best ways to balance gut bacteria and boost SCFA production.
 However, according to statistics, the majority of people are not getting enough fibre!